7 Reasons Sleep Divorce Might Be Good for Your Relationship

 sleeping separately

-Couples sleeping separately used to be expected in movies and on TV — think Lucy and Ricky Ricardo — but the trend is a reality for a lot of couples these days, sometimes for very good reasons.
+Couples sleeping separately was once the norm in movies and on TV — think Lucy and Ricky Ricardo — but the trend is a reality for a lot of couples these days, sometimes for very good reasons.
 Everett Collection/Shutterstock

-When a person gets married or moves in with someone else, the expectation is generally that they'll share a bed.
+When a couple gets married or moves in together, the general expectation is they'll share a bed.
 However, a growing legion of couples are opting to stay married and sexually active, but do the actual sleeping part in separate beds, even in separate rooms.

 Advertisement

-A January 2023 survey of 2,200 Americans by the International Housewares Association for The New York Times revealed some startling statistics: One in five couples sleep, not just in separate beds, but in separate bedrooms, and of those couples who sleep apart, nearly two thirds do it every night.
+Surveys show mixed results.
+Sleep Foundation estimated in January 2023 that less than 2 percent of adults are in a sleep divorce situation — but the same month, a survey of 2,200 Americans by the International Housewares Association for The New York Times found that one in five couples sleep not just in separate beds but in separate bedrooms.
+Of those couples who sleep apart, nearly two-thirds do it every night.

-These findings beg the question of whether or not such a practice is actually healthy for a relationship.
+These findings beg the question of whether or not such a practice is healthy for a relationship.
 The answer has a lot to do with intent, says licensed marriage and family therapist R. Hope Eliasof.
-"If for one couple it means we'll get a better night's sleep and be happier people, that's great," she explains.
-However, "if it means to me that you find me repulsive or don't like the way I smell, that decision is going to be different."

 Advertisement